The Graston Technique

 Benefits of Graston Technique

-There are a number of physical benefits to using the Graston technique as a physical therapy option for your pain:
+There are a number of benefits to using the Graston technique as a physical and occupational therapy option for your pain:

 - Less overall time of rehabilitation